prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </em>
 </td>
 <td>
-<p>Total number of available pods (ready for at least minReadySeconds)
+<p>availableReplicas defines the total number of available pods (ready for at least minReadySeconds)
 targeted by this Prometheus deployment.</p>
 </td>
 </tr>